 VPAs on notification are available for public inspection and comment for at least 28 days before being finalised.

-Finalising VPAs have been publicly notified but are yet to be entered into by the Minister for Planning and Infrastructure (as the relevant planning authority), and the developer.
+Finalising VPAs have been publicly notified but are yet to be entered into by the Minister for Planning and Environment (as the relevant planning authority), and the developer.

-Executed VPAs have been entered into and signed by the Minister for Planning and Infrastructure, and the developer.
+Executed VPAs have been entered into and signed by the Minister for Planning and Environment, and the developer.

 All obligations of the Planning Agreements (PAs) have been met by the Developer and the PAs are considered to be concluded and no longer active.